BLUE GLAZED EWER

 21.5cm high

 Description: This ewer is rare from Tang dynasty, covered in a vibrant cobalt blue glaze.
-It has a flaring rim grabbed by a tiger looking side of handle that is attached to the shoulder of a bulbous body.
-The spout on the opposite side of the handle is short and cylindrical with some decorations on it likely to be some kind of wild animal.
-The thick blue glaze with fine cracks resulted from application in layers that drip to be bottom of the body.
-Underneath the thick rich glaze, some incised lines around the rim, neck and should can been seen.
-Only the bottom of the body exposes some areas of raw white clay with probably a cosmetic layer applied on the top.
-The use of cobalt blue glaze can be traced to early Tang dynasty.
+It has a flaring rim grabbed by a beast, most likely a tiger, looking curiously inside of the ewer and the other side of the handle is attached to the shoulder of a bulbous body.
+The spout on the opposite side of the handle is short and cylindrical with a decoration of animal motif.
+The thick blue glaze with fine cracks is resulted from application in multiple layers that drip to the bottom of the body.
+Some incised underglaze lines around the rim, neck and shoulder can be seen.
+Only the bottom of the body exposes some areas of raw white stoneware body with probably some white slips applied on the top.
+The use of cobalt blue glaze can be traced to the early Tang dynasty.
 It was imported from Western Asia, therefore highly valued.

 Provenance: An American collection